 As a small business, it’s important to know why digitizing paper receipts is important.
-There are lots of benefits, such as reducing clutter, smooth preparation for tax season, and everything being easier to access and organize.
+There are lots of benefits, such as reducing clutter, creating reports for tax season, and everything being easier to file and organize.
 So, it’s important to take actionable steps toward digitizing your business documents.

 How to save an e-receipt as a PDF

-If you purchased an item or service online, you can access the e-receipt on your phone or laptop.
-It should either be in your email or on your account.
-If the receipt is in your email, you can download it as a PDF and save it to your files.
-If not, log into your account, go to your purchase history, find the order or invoice, and download it.
+If you’ve purchased an item or service online, you can access the digital receipt on any device.
+It should be in your email or your online shopping account (Amazon, etc.).
+If the receipt is in your email, you can download it as a PDF or any other document format and save it to your files.
+If not, log into your online shopping account, go to your purchase history, find the order or invoice, and download it.

-If you have physical receipts that you want as PDFs, then you can use apps like Shoeboxed.
-Shoeboxed is a receipt scanner app that turns paper receipts into digital data.
-E-receipt generator apps provide a step-by-step guide to help users digitize copies of their receipts and other important documents.
+If you have physical receipts that you want to digitize, you can use apps like Shoeboxed, which is a receipt scanner app that turns paper receipts into digital data.
+Receipt generator apps provide a step-by-step guide to help users digitize copies of their receipts and other important documents.

 Frequently asked questions

-There are many ways to manage e-receipts; it depends on how you would like to manage them.
-For customers: If the e-receipts are saved as PDFs, then using your personal computer or drive is a great way to sort and organize.
-For business: There are multiple apps depending on what type of management system you are looking for.
+There are many ways to manage digital receipts.
+For customers: If the e-receipts are saved as PDFs, then using your personal computer or drive is a great way to sort and organize them.
+For businesses: There are multiple apps depending on what type of management system you are looking for.

 Yes!
 If the receipt was digitally sent, having a copy for the IRS will suffice.
 If it’s a scanned receipt, it is acceptable as long as it is identical to the original and contains accurate information.